shashankmoghe/hydrator-plugins/core-plugins/docs/SSHAction-action.md

 **command:** The command to be executed on the remote host.
 This includes the filepath of the script and any arguments needing to be passed.

-**output:** Script output variable used as the key in the instance the output from a script needs to be saved and passed through the Action Context.
+**output:** The key name to store any important output from the script run through the workflow token.

 Example
 -------